Edward Cross (politician)

-Edward Cross (November 11, 1798 – April 6, 1887) was a Democratic member of the United States House of Representatives from the state of Arkansas.
+Edward Cross (November 11, 1798 – April 6, 1887) was a judge, surveyor, and Democratic member of the United States House of Representatives from the state of Arkansas.

 Biography

 Cross was born in Hawkins County, Tennessee, and he attended public schools during his youth.
 He studied law and was admitted to the bar.
 He owned slaves.

 Career

-In 1826 Cross moved to Arkansas and was appointed as a federal judge for the Territory of Arkansas on May 26, 1830.
-From April 30, 1836 to September 1, 1838 he served as United States surveyor general for Arkansas.
+In 1826 Cross moved to Arkansas and was appointed as a Judge of the Superior Court of the Arkansas Territory on May 26, 1830.
+From April 30, 1836, to September 1, 1838, he served as United States surveyor general for Arkansas.

-Cross was elected as a Democrat to the Twenty-sixth, Twenty-seventh, and Twenty-eighth United States Congresses between March 4, 1839 and March 3, 1845.
+Cross was elected as a Democrat to the Twenty-sixth, Twenty-seventh, and Twenty-eighth United States Congresses between March 4, 1839, and March 3, 1845.
 During the Twenty-eighth Congress he served as chairman of the Committee on Private Land Claims.

 Cross served as a justice of the Arkansas Supreme Court from July 1845 to 1855.
 Cross served as president of the Cairo & Fulton Railway (later the St. Louis, Iron Mountain and Southern Railway from 1855 to 1862.
 In 1874 he was appointed attorney general of Arkansas.